melahn/helm-chartmap/README.md

 ```
 ##### Description
-Constructs a new instance of the *org.alfresco.deployment.util.ChartMap* class
+Constructs a new instance of the *com.melahn.util.helm.ChartMap* class

 ##### Parameters
 * *option*